PierrickI3/myBlockchain/README.md

 - What now?
 Ticketing system should process tickets as follows
   - Tickets contain user info
   - Tickets can contain one more more `requests`
+  - Each field should be tagged for PII
+  - Routing should occur via 3rd party (GC generic objects?)
+  - Each action should be logged anonymously
   - Request types
     - CC request
     - Free Trial